Alzarath/AFModCompiler/README.md

 A projectile is generated from a json file where the projectile template name uses the file name without the file extension.
 Each projectile file is expected to contain a single key-less dictionary value.

+To avoid infinite loops, there is a limit to how many projectiles deep a projectile can spawn from a `spawn` behaviour.
+By default this is 20, but can be overwritten with the `--max-projectile-depth` argument.
+Be warned that sufficiently deep recursive projectiles *can* contribute to a very large compiled file size.

 #### Projectile Example

 The following example is the contents of the Fireball's projectile dictionary (as of this writing) that might be located in the file `project_directory/projectiles/fireball.json`